 The Hot Dinners Top 40 is our chart of London's great restaurants.
-Every place on this list has been opened for longer than six months.
-Each one is worthy of a visit by anyone interested in good food.
+Every place on this list has stood the test of time, continuing to turn out amazing food whether that's years after opening or after the first months of frenzied excitement have died down.
 We hope it'll be a handy list to give anyone visiting London who wants to know where's great to eat out, but we hope it's equally as useful a guide for Londoners, looking to try some of this city's more established restaurants.

 40 Maltby St London SE1 3PA

 Here, chef Steve Williams (ex Ledbury and Harwood Arms) is quietly turning out extraordinary dishes that have fellow chefs and restaurateurs regularly citing this as one of their favourite places in town.
 And it's not just the food that's good, given that it's owned by Gergovie Wines, you can expect a very decent wine list here too.